rendi-api/ffmpeg-cheatsheet/README.md

   - You can also just refer the LLM to the URL of this file and have it index it.
   - If you're interested in a specific command - copy it into the LLM and chat with the LLM to alter this command according to your specific needs
   - You should find all the explanations you require for all the commands within this document and the references it provides.
 Still, you can always copy a command into the chat interface and have the LLM elaborate.

+- You can use the FFmpeg commands below within [Rendi - FFmpeg API](https://rendi.dev?utm_source=cheatsheet)

 As [someone on reddit said](https://www.reddit.com/r/ffmpeg/comments/1kdvimj/comment/mqf5dcz):